-The fifth key impact is a patient experience impact which aims to provide patient and family/whaanau centred care which in Counties Manukau is care which is safe, patient centred, equitable, timely, efficient and effective.22
+The fifth key impact is a patient experience impact which aims to provide patient and family/whaanau centred care which in Counties Manukau is care which is safe, patient centred, equitable, timely, efficient and effective.

-Each impact has measures which have been chosen as main measures relating to the full period of this Statement of Intent and information has been provided alongside each impact (figures 8(a), 8(b), 8(c), 8(d), 8(e)) explaining why this measure is important and an indication of what our current picture is.
+Each impact has measures which have been chosen as main measures relating to the full period of this Statement of Intent and information has been provided alongside each impact (Figures 8(a), 8(b), 8(c), 8(d), 8(e)) explaining why this measure is important and an indication of what our current picture is and the expected performance over the next three years.